Robert-Xsa/Sarcasm-Detector-Using-Embeddings/README.md

 **Fine-tuning**

 In fine-tuning, a pre-trained model is further trained on the new task with a smaller learning rate.
 This allows the model to adapt to the specific characteristics of the new task while retaining some of the knowledge acquired during the original training.

+Transfer learning has proven to be highly effective in various domains, such as computer vision, natural language processing, and speech recognition, where pre-trained models on large datasets, such as ImageNet or WordNet, can be used as a starting point for solving new tasks with less data.